mfumagalli95/WinCCLibrary/README.md

 ## Register DLL on system
-To use the DLL in WinCC is necessary to register with the following prompt command
+To use the DLL in WinCC is necessary to register with the following Command Prompt
 ```console
 C:\Windows\Microsoft.NET\Framework\V4.0.30319>RegAsm /CODEBASE C:\...\WinCCLibrary.dll pause
 ```
+If all go well you can see the following text in Command Prompt